trekhleb/javascript-algorithms/README.md

 npm i
 ```

-Also make sure that you're using a correct Node version (`>=14.16.0`).
+Also make sure that you're using the correct Node version (`>=14.16.0`).
 If you're using [nvm](https://github.com/nvm-sh/nvm) for Node version management you may run `nvm use` from the root folder of the project and the correct version will be picked up.

 **Playground**